-Initial State #1 Init Initial State #2 Initial State #3 Goal State
+Initial State #1 Initial State #2 Initial State #3 Goal State

 7 1 4 4 8 2 7 5 3 1 2 3

 6 3 2 6 3 5 6 4 8 4

 8 5 1 7 8 1 2 7 6 5

 You will then run each of the three search algorithms on each puzzle, recording the path cost of the solution (if found), number of nodes expanded, number of nodes generated, and time to perform the search.
 To do this, you'll need to write a class that extends State and can record the state of the game (i.e., the current position of each tile).
 It is important that this class implements an equals() method that can be used to compare the current state to another state.
 You'll need to write a second class that extends SearchProblem and implements the four methods: getInitialState(), goalTest(), getSuccessors(), and getHeuristicValue().
 You may want to include a constructor that allows you to initialize the class with different initial states.
 Note, getSuccessors() returns a list of Successor elements, where each Successor records the State, a string describing the action to reach it, and the step cost of executing that action.
-This one method effectively determines the ACTIONS(s), RESULT(s,a) and makes it easy to compute g(n) for the generated node.
+By including the step cost in the successor information, we can avoid providing a separate path cost function.
 For the heuristic, use the sum of the Manhattan distances of all tiles from their goal positions.
 Finally, you'll need to write a main() method that runs the tests.